fdtomasi/regain/README.md

 - NumPy (>= 1.8.2)
 - scikit-learn (>= 0.17)

-To use the parameter selection via gaussian process optimisation, [GPyOpt](https://github.com/SheffieldML/GPyOpt) is required.
-You can install dependencies by running:
+You can install (required) dependencies by running:
 ```bash
 pip install -r requirements.txt
 ```

+To use the parameter selection via gaussian process optimisation, [skopt](https://scikit-optimize.github.io/) is required.

 ### Installation
 The simplest way to install regain is using pip